slowkow/dotfiles/README.md

 cd dotfiles
 ```

-After installing Homebrew, run `bash brew.sh` to install lots of packages.
+Next, run `bash brew.sh` to install lots of packages.

-These languages will be installed automatically:

-- Perl
-- Python3 and Python2
-- Ruby
-- Node
-- Java
-- R
-- Go

-Then run `bash symlink.sh` to make symbolic links to your home folder.
+Then run `bash symlink.sh` to make symbolic links from the dotfiles to your
+home folder.

 Open `vim` and wait 30 seconds for the plugins to be installed.